UMC IDMP Request and Publish API

 Corresponding FHIR operations

-1. A FHIR Task is used to request a new global PhPID where necessary information to complete the request is embedded in the contains section of the Task.
+1. A FHIR Task is used to request a new global PhPID.
+Necessary information to complete the request is embedded in the contains section of the Task.
 See PhPID request model for details.

-2. While validating the request the status of the Task indicates to progress.
+2. While validation of the request is ongoing the status of the Task indicates in progress.

-3. The Task is ready and transits to completed via in-progress.
+3. The Task is validated and the status transits to completed.

-4. The new (or already existing) Global PhPID is published in the output section of the Task and is thereafter available as an AdministrativeProductDefinition resource.
+4. The global PhPID that has been mapped to the product is published in the output section of the Task and is thereafter available as an AdministrableProductDefinition resource.
+The PhPID can be newly generated or an already existing PhPID which is mapped also to other products.

 5. Searching for an existing PhPID can be done using standard search functionality.
-Search and filter parameters is available in the Capability Statement.
+Search and filter parameters are available in the Capability Statement.